KarthikS373/DHP-Specs/docs/example-implementations/blood-bank.md

 ### Beckn Protocol API Workflow:

 In this API workflow, the user's Beckn Application Platform (BAP) initiates the confirmation (confirm) of the blood availability from the selected blood bank.
 The provider's Beckn Provider Platform (BPP) responds with an active confirmation (on_confirm).
-Subsequently, the user can request status updates (status), and the provider sends status updates (on_status) at various stages of the blood availability process.
+Subsequently, the user can request status updates (status) and the provider sends status updates (on_status) at various stages of the blood availability process.
 The final step involves providing the certificate and additional status updates (on_update) upon successful blood collection

 ```mermaid
     sequenceDiagram